LazyTarget/ha-ica-todo/README.md

 - [ ] Implement the different `CONFLICT_MODES`
 - [ ] Allow for (scheduled) notification, when favorite item(s) are on discount/offer
 - [ ] Avoid getting all shopping lists before updating individual lists.
 Since integration has config on the ID's.
 Only fetch during config_flow
+- [ ] Check if the 'Ica To-Go app' can be reverse engineered.
+That way we could possibly scan ONCE, for both for ICA purchase and for Grocy tracking.

+    ```
+    Seems to authicate via ims.icagruppen.se, via Mobilt BankID.
+Which will probably unlock the door.
+Not sure how much to fool around here since everything is tracable.
+    App gets current offers for the store.
+But starting to scan items will add them to the cart.
+Which kind of commits that you want to purchase them...
+    Not sure what to benefit whit this app as of now
+    ```

 **Barcode/QR/Bower**
 - [ ] Check API possibilities for scanning/shopping items with the phone?